ipfs-shipyard/ipfs-primer/files-on-ipfs/1-add-and-retrieve-files/README.md

 ```

 What this is showing is all of the immediate sub-blocks of your file, and the
 size of them and their children on disk.
-If you want to know more about how these blocks and sub-blocks work, explore the [tutorials about the IPFS DAG](/ipfs-dag)
+If you want to know more about how these blocks and sub-blocks work, explore the [Tutorial about the IPFS DAG](/ipfs-dag)

 ### Step 2: Read the File